Tevnia

 Tevnia is a genus of giant tube worm in the family Siboglinidae, with only one species, Tevnia jerichonana, living in a unique deep-sea environment.
 These deep sea marine species survive in environments like hydrothermal vents.
 These vents give off gas and toxic chemicals with the addition of having superheated temperatures.
 The giant tube worm prefers environments such as these despite the harsh temperature and toxic sea water.

 Description

 The giant tube worm lives inside a long narrow tube made from a chitin, that is the hard material of its outer skeleton, and it attaches to the ocean floor.
 It possesses a retractable plume that is extended when the worm is not disturbed.
 Its size can go up to 2 m tall.
 The plume is a complex structure that has tightly stacked sheets of tentacles forming a gill-like organ.
 This is used to take up nutrients from the surrounding waters.
 The plume also has blood vessels containing large amounts of haemoglobin, which gives the animal a blood-red colouration.
-Its juvenile larvae are mobile and can move from different vents.
+The larvae are mobile and can move from different vents.